 It is important to note that the main distinguishing characteristic of the Reluctant Mad Scientist is that he does not require a HeelFace Turn to be persuaded to come and work for the good guys; indeed, if he ever does pick a moral side, he is almost sure to be the next character killed.
 Nor is he held responsible for righting his previous wrongs, because they are never perceived by him to be mistakes, merely discoveries.

 - The Reluctant Mad Scientist merely works for whomever is likely to get his ideas out there.
 After all, Colonel Badass also wants to know how to build a Phlebotinum Bomb in order to study and defend against this new phenomenon.

-- Previously motivated only by his work, only The Power of Love can persuade the Reluctant Mad Scientist to destroy all his efforts after declaring that "mankind was not meant to know what I have discovered."
-This conveniently preserves the status quo, since no one else gets to use his inventions to benefit world civilization in the next episode.
+- Previously motivated only by his work, only The Power of Love can persuade the Reluctant Mad Scientist to destroy all his efforts after declaring that, "mankind was not meant to know what I have discovered."
+This conveniently preserves the status quo, because no one else gets to use his inventions to benefit world civilization in the next episode.

 - After being rescued/turned by the Hero, they will inevitably show up again after the climax and provide a solution to help the Hero escape from the Collapsing Lair which was usually set off by the failure of the scientist to disarm his own creation, which he was supposed to do while the Big Battle was taking place.

 - Corollary: the Reluctant Mad Scientist almost always delivers his creation to the Big Bad before its effects are known and before he has figured out how to disarm the device or reverse the effects.
 He must then spend the entire story trying to figure this out.
 He usually fails, prompting the Hero to simply inflict random damage to the Weapon of Mass Destruction causing it to only destroy the boss's lair and nothing else.